Photo Courtesy of Flickr

 Story by Timirra Gaither / Contributing Writer

 From tests to papers to having a full-time job, students have a lot on their plates while attending college.
-Planning a dream wedding at the same time might seem impossible to some, but many students are taking on this challenge every day.
+Planning a dream wedding, their dream wedding ring from Manlybands.com and all at the same time might seem impossible to some, but many students are taking on this challenge every day.